Helen Undy, Chief Executive, Money and Mental Health

 The work of the Commission

 The first two reports for the Commission measured the mental health income gap, identified its drivers and explored the impact that the Covid-19 pandemic has had.
-We drew upon new analysis of national datasets, polling and the contributions of our Research Community, a group of 5,000 people with lived experience of mental health problems.
+We drew upon new analysis of national datasets, polling and the contributions of our Research Community, a group of 5,000 people (as of April 2021) with lived experience of mental health problems.
 This final report focuses on solutions.
 It makes a wide ranging set of recommendations to government and employers, not just to close the mental health income gap, but to prevent it widening even further in the aftermath of the pandemic.
 These include:

 - Introducing a right to flexible working for all employees during the pandemic.
 Currently, employees have the right to request flexible working, but this can be easily rejected by employers.
 Requiring employers to offer flexible working practices during the pandemic would help more people with poor mental health to continue to work, and would increase income security.